Chemistry Tercentenary International PhD Scholarships

-The School of Chemistry will offer a maximum of ten scholarships for students starting a full-time PhD programme in the 2017-2018 academic session.
+The School of Chemistry will offer a maximum of ten scholarships students starting a full-time PhD programme in the 2018-2019 academic session.

 The Chemistry Tercentenary International PhD Scholarship scheme helps outstanding research students from outside the United Kingdom and European Union to study in the School of Chemistry by providing for some of the costs of their training and supervision.

 Each scholarship will have a value of £5,000 per annum and will be deducted from your tuition fees and will be tenable for three years.
-These awards cannot be held concurrently with fully-funded scholarships such as a Dorothy Hodgkins Postgraduate Award, Commonwealth Scholarship or a School Studentship.
-They can, however, be combined with other partial funding.
+These awards cannot be held concurrently with any other fully-funded scholarship.
+They can, however, be combined with other partial funding (up to £8,000).

 The studentships will be awarded on the basis of academic merit with candidates requiring the equivalent of a first-class honours degree or upper second-class honours degree from a recognised university or institution.
 Non-native English Language speakers must meet the University entry requirements of IELTS 6.5 or equivalent.